-Coconut milk, in a can, provides lots of tasty fats which helps mimic the creaminess of a traditional broccoli soup.
-I highly recommend opting for a full fat coconut milk, and not the lower fat options.
+Canned coconut milk provides lots of tasty fats which helps mimic the creaminess of a traditional broccoli soup.
+I highly recommend a full fat coconut milk and not the lower fat options.

 Low fat coconut milk is just a watered-down version of the regular stuff so it’s not nearly as creamy and doesn’t provide the same texture!

-If you really can’t stand coconut milk, soy milk is the next best option, but I would opt to add additional fat for flavour and creaminess.
+If you really can’t stand coconut milk, soy milk is the next best option, but I would add additional fat for flavor and creaminess.
 Blending in some nuts or seeds may do the trick!

 Cheesy Vegan Broccoli Soup

 Vegan broccoli cheddar soup sound good to anyone?
-I love adding a cheesy flavour to my creamy soups, and broccoli soup is certainly no exception!
+I love adding a cheesy flavor to my creamy soups, and broccoli soup is certainly no exception!

-How do vegans or dairy-free folks achieve a cheesy flavour in their cooking?
+How do vegans or dairy-free folks achieve a cheesy flavor in their cooking?
 With nutritional yeast of course!

-Nutritional yeast is a unique ingredient that adds a great boost of cheesy, nutty and slightly salty flavour to any meal.
+Nutritional yeast is a unique ingredient that adds a great boost of cheesy, nutty and slightly salty flavor to any meal.
 It’s a fantastic staple for a vegan kitchen.